How to display a WooCommerce delivery date (Including holidays)

 - Whether holidays will affect your shipping or delivery times

-Then, to display that shipping information to your shoppers, you can use the WooCommerce Lead Time plugin to display customizable delivery estimates right on the product page.
+Then, to display that shipping information to your shoppers, you can use the WooCommerce Lead Time plugin to display customizable delivery estimates right on the product page or checkout page.

 You also have full control over the delivery date field, which lets you enter: